 Good light is essential for a professional-looking video.
 If you are shooting inside, turn on all available artificial light.
 Shooting outside is always a good idea.
 So if you're shooting chicken coops, don't use the brand new ones and shoot them in your warehouse.
 Instead, go to an enthusiastic customer's site and shoot their chicken coop in action.

-One caveat: never shoot someone with their back to a window, because it will black out their face.
+never shoot someone with their back to a window, because it will black out their face.
 The same goes for shooting with the sun on someone's back.
 Turn the situation around.
 The shooter (you!) should always have the light on your back.

 3. Hold Still